 Outer: warm, watered (CH/IN/ME/MED) most of the classical empires were here.
 Wonder why...
-JARED DIAMOND STRIKES AGAIN!
+East/West Axis!

 Inner: harsh, drier (RU/C. Asia)

-Trade is more lucrative when imperials states offer protection.
+Trade is more lucrative when imperial states offer protection.

 Examples: Rome and Han China.
 Belt of Abbasid, Tang, and Byzantine.
 And of course, the Mongols... but you'll have to wait a little while longer.